Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_16_display_types/quiz.md

    - C. `visibility: hidden` takes no space, `display: none` takes space
    - D. `display: none` is faster

+**Answer: B**

+`display: none` removes the element from layout (no space). `visibility: hidden` hides the element but keeps its space in the layout.

 9. Which display type flows within text and does NOT accept top/bottom margins?
    - A. `block`
    - B. `inline`
    - C. `inline-block`
    - D. `none`

+**Answer: B**

+Inline elements flow within text and do NOT accept top/bottom margins or width/height.
+They only accept left/right margins.

 10. Tian wants links in a navigation bar to be side by side with padding.
 Which is best?
     - A. `display: block;`